FYJC 11th Admission vs DTE Maharashtra Polytechnic Admission: Which is Better?

 Rajneesh Shukla

-FYJC 11th admission is a centralised admission process conducted by the School Education & Sports Department in 5 regions of Maharashtra whereas Maharashtra Polytechnic admission is also a centralised admission process conducted by Directorate of Technical Education.
+FYJC 11th is a centralised admission process conducted by the School Education & Sports Department in different regions of Maharashtra, whereas Maharashtra Polytechnic admission is performed by the Directorate of Technical Education.
 Read the article to know more.

 FYJC 11th Admission vs DTE Maharashtra Polytechnic Admission